bg bg

 If you’re looking to adopt a dog from your local shelter and don’t know their history, there are a few telltale signs of a dog’s age.

-Dog’s teeth play a key role in determining a dog’s age:
+Dog’s teeth play a key role in determining their age:

-• At 8 weeks, all baby teeth are in
+• By 8 weeks, all of their baby teeth are in

-• By 7 months, all permanent teeth have settled and are clear white
+• By 7 months, all of their permanent teeth have settled and are pearly white

-• If the teeth are dull and there are some yellow stains visible, the dog might be 1 to 2 years
+• If their teeth are dull and there are some yellow stains visible, the dog might be 1 to 2 years old

-• 5-10-year-old dog’s teeth will show different diseases or signs of aging.
+• A 5-10-year-old dog’s teeth will show different diseases or signs of aging, most notably if they’ve never had a dental cleaning.

-Older dogs have other visible aging signs like cloudy eyes, gray hair, and loose skin.
+Older dogs also have other visible aging signs, such as cloudy eyes, graying hair, and loose skin.

 bowls